-Introduction \bigcirc
+Introduction >

-Environment \bigcirc
+Environment ()

 Social \bigcirc

 Governance \bigcirc

-Board composition and competencies ESG oversight and accountability Business ethics Data privacy, cybersecurity and information security Advocacy and regulatory involvement 37 38 40 41 42
+Board composition and competencies 37

+ESG oversight and accountability Business ethics 38 40

-Appendix \bigcirc
+Data privacy, cybersecurity and information security 41

+Advocacy and 42

 ESG oversight and accountability

 We understand that successful ESG integration relies on robust ESG governance, and we plan to set clear objectives and accountability procedures for our ESG programs and initiatives.
 As we progress in the integration of ESG practices within our business, we are implementing the necessary practices and committees to ensure we are governed by a robust oversight process.